-Tekla kitchen linen brings colour and warmth to the table
+Tekla's 2021 kitchen linen collection brings colour and warmth to the table

 Danish textile brand Tekla launches a kitchen linen collection, comprising tablecloths, napkins, glass cloths, kitchen towels and aprons in six rich colours